The Detective Is Already Dead: Episodes

+Video game

+A video game adaptation developed by Taito is set to be released on Nintendo Switch.

 Reception

 The light novel series won the 15th MF Bunko J newcomer award in 2019.

 The light novel series placed third and first in July and August 2021 respectively on the Oricon monthly light novel chart.

 As of July 2022, the series has 1 million copies in circulation.